 Victoria Falls

 We had the opportunity to visit Victoria Falls while cycling through Africa.
 During the world’s longest cycling race, we had two rest days at the “Smoke That Thunders.”
 Taking a helicopter tour through the gorge of the Zambezi River to overlook Victoria Falls was the most incredible way to see this massive waterfall.
-We live near Niagara Falls and let me tell you, Victoria Falls dwarfs our mighty waterfall.
+We live near Niagara Falls and, let me tell you, Victoria Falls dwarfs our mighty waterfall.
 Located on the border of Zambia and Zimbabwe, Victoria Falls spans 1.7 km and plunges 108 meters into the gorge below.
 While not the longest or highest waterfall in the world, it is the largest by water volume and you truly feel its power when walking beside it.

-Harbour of Rio De Janeiro
+Harbor of Rio De Janeiro

 Northern Lights